v8/v8.dev/src/blog/understanding-ecma-part-2.md

 That is: `EvaluatePropertyAccessWithIdentifierKey` constructs a Reference which uses the provided `baseValue` as the base and the string value of `identifierName` as the property name.

 Eventually this Reference gets passed to `GetValue`.
-This is defined in various based depending on how the reference ends up being used.
+This is defined in several places in the spec, depending on how the Reference ends up being used.

 For example, if we use it as a parameter: